 Lycium Extract, Jing Herbs - This is a powdered hot water extract made from the dried berries.
 Their goji extract is in house and third party tested for heavy metals, yeast, mold, fungus, e. coli, staph, and total coliforms.

 Traditionally, lycii berries are decocted (simmered) in water to help release some of their beneficial polysaccharides.
 For centuries they have been incorporated into Chinese herbal formulations to help harmonize other herbs and increase their effectiveness.
-They are still frequently used today with other tonics, like reishi, ginseng, astragalus, fo-ti and especially schizandra.
+They are still frequently used today with other tonics, like reishi, ginseng, astragalus, he shou wu and especially schizandra.
 (See our energizing tea elixir recipe.)